yandex-cloud/docs/en/billing/qa/payment.md

 #### Can a signed contract be finalized? {#contract}

 Businesses may conclude a contract that is signed by both parties.
-To do this, submit a request using the **Contact the Sales Department** form on the support page.
+To do this, submit a request using the **Ask a question** form on the [Contact us](https://cloud.yandex.com/support) page.
 A Yandex.Cloud manager will contact you to discuss the contract signing terms and conditions.

 #### How is resource consumption charged?  {#tariffs}